Welcome to my editing series of blogs, all designed to help you self edit your novel effectively.

 I am a spelling, punctuation and grammar pedant.
 I always have been and I make no apology for it.
 Being precise about the mechanics of English has served me extremely well as an English language and literature teacher, and certainly does now as a professional editor and proofreader.

 Fellow authors trust me to help them write, edit and proofread their books, and I thoroughly enjoy my work because I adore reading and language and nuances of meaning.
 Not everyone does though and that is perfectly alright!
 People have different strengths – I am great with words but rubbish at cooking!
-However, if you are writing, or have written, a book and you struggle with any aspects of spelling, punctuation and grammar, here are 5 common mistakes to watch out for in your novel:
+However, if you are writing, or have written, a book and you struggle with any aspects of spelling, punctuation and grammar, this blog will help to show you how to self edit your novel:

 1) Apostrophes for plural nouns